 The most common cause of dropsy is from poor water quality or an unclean environment.
 Unstable water temperature is another common factor; this can include your fish being kept in a cold environment.

 Other possible causes are irritants like aggressive tanks mates.
 Poor nutrition can also lead to your fish’s weakened immune system.
 Finally, long-term transportation can lead to Dropsy, meaning it can be common in improperly imported fish from pet stores.

 Dropsy is a hard to cure infection, that many fish experts argue over.
 Despite this though, there are a few ways to save your fish from Dropsy; especially early on.
 First and foremost, remove your betta from the afflicted water, especially if they have tank mates,

-To move them safely set up a hospital tank with clean water.
-It is recommended that you had one teaspoon of salt per gallon of water, to help sanitize the water.
-You can just to use both table salt or go for aquarium salt for this step.
+To move them safely set up a hospital tank with clean water – look at using aquariums salt.
+It is recommended that you had one teaspoon of salt per gallon of water, to help sanitize the water. (always follow the instructions on the packet)